willdawsonme/enphase-echo/README.md

 Example user interactions:

 ### One-shot model:
-  User:  "Alexa, ask History Buff what happened on August thirtieth."
-  Alexa: "For August thirtieth, in 2003, [...] .
-Wanna go deeper in history?"
-  User: "No."
-  Alexa: "Good bye!"
+  User:  "Alexa, ask Enlighten how much energy my array produced last January."
+  Alexa: "In January of 2015, your array produced XX kWh."

 ### Dialog model:
-  User:  "Alexa, open History Buff"
+  User:  "Alexa, ask Enlighten how much energy my array produced."
-  Alexa: "History Buff.
-What day do you want events for?"
+  Alexa: "Over what time period do you want to know the energy production of your array?"
-  User:  "August thirtieth."
-  Alexa: "For August thirtieth, in 2003, [...] .
-Wanna go deeper in history?"
-  User:  "Yes."
-  Alexa: "In 1995, Bosnian war [...] .
-Wanna go deeper in history?"
-  User: "No."
+  User:  "Last January"
-  Alexa: "Good bye!"
+  Alexa: "In January of 2015, your array produced XX kWh."